SCDevy/webreg-notify/README.md

 # webreg-notify
 Get notified about open registration spots for classes at USC.

+## Changelog

+- 2016/12/7: Script accepts a configurable query via JSON, prints section IDs and whether there is an opening in the class

 ## Usage

 1. Install dependencies (recommended to use venv):